domschrei/mallob/docs/execute.md

 In this mode, all processes participate in solving, overhead is minimal, and Mallob terminates immediately after the job has been processed.
 Use option `-s2f=path/to/output.txt` ("solution to file") to write the result and (if applicable) the found satisfying assignment to a text file.

+In terms of file inputs and outputs, note that you can also use UNIX named pipes to replace disk operations with direct inter-process communication: Create the input file(s) and/or the solution output file in advance via `mkfifo` and make sure to write/read the respective contents to/from the pipes concurrently so that no thread blocks indefinitely.

 In the following, we explain how to use Mallob with different applications while mostly focusing on this "mono" mode of operation.
 Afterwards, we explain Mallob's other modes of operation (solving multiple instances in an orchestrated manner, and processing jobs on demand).